<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 New call-to-action

-Interestingly enough, we've also found the Adventure R to be a sweet ride on the pavement despite its heavy off-road focus, making it a true adventure bike in the purest sense of the word, equally at home carving ribbons of pavement as it is flying through the air or sliding around a dirt road.
+Interestingly enough, we've also found the Adventure R to be a sweet ride on the pavement despite its heavy off-road focus, making it a true adventure bike in the purest sense of the word: it's equally at home carving ribbons of pavement as it is flying through the air or roosting around singletrack.

 Eric riding the KTM adventure bike in the high desert of Oregon.